 Each class visits the library once a week giving the children the opportunity to change books.
 We urge children to be responsible for the returning of library books at all times and for parents to encourage home reading.
 The Library is also open at lunchtimes and run efficiently by our student librarians.

-The lost property cupboards are located in the Senior block opposite the Sick Bay.
-Any unclaimed items of clothing, P.E uniform, lunch boxes and miscellaneous items will be placed in this cupboard.
-Please name all your child’s clothing and personal property to avoid loss.
+Lost property cupboards are located under the Senior block adjacent to the second hand uniform shop.
+Any unclaimed items of clothing, P.E. uniform, lunch boxes and miscellaneous items will be placed in this cupboard.
+Please name all your child's clothing and personal property to avoid loss.

 Music lessons are available through the Lewis Eady Music School run each Friday at St Michael's.
 Group lessons are available in a range of instruments depending on numbers.
 For further information contact Lewis Eady on 524 4119.